TabDDPM: Modelling Tabular Data with Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Diffusion models} ~\citep{sohl2015deep, ho2020denoising} are a paradigm of generative modelling that aims to approximate the target distribution by the endpoint of the Markov chain, which starts from a given parametric distribution, typically a standard Gaussian.
+\textbf{Diffusion models} ~\citep{sohl2015deep, ho2020denoising} is a paradigm of generative modeling that aims to approximate the target distribution by the endpoint of the Markov chain, which starts from a given parametric distribution, typically a standard Gaussian.
 Each Markov step is performed by a deep neural network that effectively learns to invert the diffusion process with a known Gaussian kernel. \citeauthor{ho2020denoising} demonstrated the equivalence of diffusion models and score matching ~\citep{song2019generative, song2020improved}, showing them to be two different perspectives on the gradual conversion of a simple known distribution into a target distribution via the iterative denoising process.
 Several recent works ~\citep{nichol2021improved, dhariwal2021diffusion} have developed more powerful model architectures as well as different advanced learning protocols, which led to the ``victory'' of DDPM over GANs in terms of generative quality and diversity in the computer vision field.
-In our work, we demonstrate that one can also successfully use diffusion models for tabular problems.
+In this work, we demonstrate that one can also successfully use diffusion models for tabular problems.

-\textbf{Generative models for tabular problems} are currently an active research direction in the machine learning community \citep{xu2019modeling, engelmann2021conditional, jordon2018pate, fan2020relational, torfi2022differentially, zhao2021ctab, kim2021oct, zhang2021ganblr, nock2022generative, wen2022causal} since high-quality synthetic data is of large demand for many tabular tasks.
-First, the tabular datasets are often limited in size, unlike in vision or NLP problems, for which huge ``extra'' data is available on the Internet.
-Second, proper synthetic datasets do not contain actual user data, therefore they are not subject to GDPR-like regulations and can be publicly shared without violation of anonymity.
+\textbf{Generative models for tabular problems} are currently an active research direction in the machine learning community since high-quality synthetic data is in great demand for many tabular tasks.
+First, the tabular datasets are often limited in size, unlike in vision or NLP problems, for which massive ``extra'' data is available on the Internet.
+Second, proper synthetic datasets do not contain actual user data.
+Therefore, they are not subject to GDPR-like regulations and can be publicly shared without violating anonymity.
 The recent works have developed a large number of models, including tabular VAEs \citep{xu2019modeling} and GAN-based approaches \citep{xu2019modeling, engelmann2021conditional, jordon2018pate, fan2020relational, torfi2022differentially, zhao2021ctab, kim2021oct, zhang2021ganblr, nock2022generative, wen2022causal}.
-By extensive evaluations on a large number of public benchmarks, we show that our TabDDPM model surpasses the existing alternatives, often by a large margin.
+By extensive evaluations on a large number of public benchmarks, we show that TabDDPM surpasses the existing alternatives, often by a large margin.